 Humanities is a multidisciplinary major that deals with human thought and culture.
 Creativity, imagination, and interpretation are central to humanistic study.
-The humanities disciplines include art, art history, creative writing, dance, history, literature, modern languages, music, philosophy, communication studies, theatre, and selected gender, women, Students develop a plan of study with an interdisciplinary humanities advisor in the College of Arts and Sciences dean's office, who acts as a liaison with the Humanities Advisory Committee.
+The humanities disciplines include art, art history, creative writing, dance, history, literature, modern languages, music, philosophy, communication studies, theatre, and selected gender, women, and sexuality studies and American ethnic studies courses.
+A humanities major leads to the traditional liberal arts degree, the bachelor of arts.

+Students develop a plan of study with an interdisciplinary humanities advisor in the acts as a liaison with the Humanities Advisory Committee.
 The student also confers with other humanities faculty members who have expertise in the areas of the student's interest.
 The student's proposal must include a rationale or thematic design for the interdisciplinary degree and a tentative listing of courses.
 The proposal must be approved by the Humanities Advisory Committee.
 This procedure must be accomplished before or during the semester in which the student completes 90 credit hours toward the degree.